- When is ecocide a crime?

 What are the immediate political and economic implications?

 Ecocide law disrupts an existing system.
 Amongst other things, ecocide law shall ensure our economies are service-led rather than ownership-driven; our businesses shall have an overriding legal duty of care rather than putting profit before people and planet; and our governments shall by law be required to switch to non-harmful policies.

 Will any countries object to ecocide law?

 Possibly.
 What matters is whether the state is a signatory to the Rome Statute – if not, there is no say.
 Likewise, for states that stand to benefit from the protected status afforded by ecocide law; if not a signatory, they have no locus.
-Thus only those that are signatories can vote for ecocide law, and gain the support of the law of ecocide when required (some states will want to join so that they have the support of ecocide law).
+Thus only those that are signatories can vote for ecocide law, and gain the support of the law of ecocide when required (some States will want to join so that they have the support of international ecocide law).

 Who can vote to make ecocide a crime?

 Each member State of the Rome Statute (there are currently 123) has the right to vote to have ecocide included as an international crime.
 When 83 member States support an amendment to the Rome Statute to include the crime of ecocide, it becomes law.